KDE/documentation-develop-kde-org/source/accessibility/checklist.rst

 -  No operations depend on input from the right or middle mouse buttons.
 -  All mouse operations can be cancelled before they are complete.
 -  Visual feedback is provided throughout drag and drop operations
--  The mouse pointer is never warped under application control, or its movement restricted to part of the screen by the application.
+-  The mouse pointer is never moved by the application, or its movement restricted to part of the screen by the application.

 Graphical elements